 And one final thing: even though there are multiple slots per evening, seating is still limited, which makes reservations highly recommended – just call 407-224-FOOD.

 This long-named add-on gives guests an exclusive viewing area for both of Universal Studios Florida’s nightly spectacles during this time of year: the Mardi Gras parade and Universal Orlando’s Cinematic Celebration nighttime show.
-For the former, participants will lounge in the Pantages Theater Courtyard and sip on non-alcoholic beverages; for the latter, they’ll recline on blankets in the nighttime spectacular’s VIP area (located in Central Park) and munch on specialty desserts, sparkling wine and cider, and soft drinks.
+For the former, participants will lounge at Cafe La Bamba and munch on specialty desserts, sparkling wine and cider, and non-alcoholic drinks; for the latter, they’ll recline on blankets in the nighttime spectacular’s VIP area (located in Central Park) and sip on non-alcoholic drinks.

 The price is $49.99 for adults and $29.99 for children (ages three to nine), plus tax; Premier, Preferred, and Power Passholders get a 20% discount.
-Please note that the Mardi Gras Parade, Desserts, and Cinematic Viewing Experience is only available on the following nights:
+Please note that the Mardi Gras Feast & Floats Dessert Party is only available on the following nights:

 Do you have any tips or tricks?